 Emotional empathy often means feeling along with another person.
 It goes beyond stepping into their shoes.
 It means emotions are often contagious, and you feel as they feel.

 Compassionate empathy, also called compassionate concern, means we not only identify with the emotions of the other, but we also are moved to help, support, or assist in some way.

 A true sense of belonging supports Secure Attachment through acceptance and support within a group or family.
 It also fosters more honest relationships that lead to improved intimacy and connection.

 Join Us to Learn More

-In October, we are starting our next Therapy Mastermind Circle module.
+We offer the Therapy Mastermind Circle module.
 If you are currently a TMC member, you will automatically stay enrolled.
 If you are a therapist, coach, bodyworker, or passionate seeker and are not currently enrolled, please consider joining our tribe.

 Each month, you will receive valuable teachings, expert calls, case consults, and demos that illustrate how to incorporate the knowledge and treatment of Attachment issues and trauma into your life and professional practice.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.